Akrit08/Hamro_Jersey_Pasal/readme.txt

 This Website is about a self made up E-Store Company called Hamro Jersey Pasal.
+It is an individual project for Advanced Web Programming course.
 -- The site contains About, E-Store, Events, Feedback, Location, Contacts, Registration, Login, Logout, Catalog, Offers, Checkout, Sitemap, Vision, Shopping Cart pages.